Lion-Yang/carbon_emissions/README.md

 ## Acknowledgments

 * I am especially grateful to my thesis advisor, Professor Kathryn Dominguez, for her invaluable suggestions and continued guidance.
-* Thank Tian Yang for his help on extracting data from the European Union Transaction Log
+* I thank Tian Yang for his help on extracting data from the European Union Transaction Log.